Rebuilding Process (with Fish & Turtle Handling)

-If you do have a fish storage tank, here are a few reminders
+1. If you do have a fish storage tank, here are a few reminders:

-This will prevent the extra waste in a smaller environment which will only serve to overwork the filtration system.
-If the tank is shallow, make sure to place a net over it.
+If the holding tank is shallow, make sure to place a net over it.
 It will prevent the fish from jumping out as well as keep away the predators in search of a free meal.

-Make sure you take pictures of the pond before disassembling
+2. Make sure you take pictures of the water feature before disassembling

 There are a lot of plants and rocks around the pond that gave it a natural look.
 The last thing you want is to try to remember how your pond looked before.
 Most of the time, we take something apart and assemble it again, only to find a handful of extra parts left with you.
 Such a situation is no fun at all.

-Inspection your Pond Liner when you Remove Material
+3. Inspection your liner when you remove material

 529 W Blueridge Ave #F110 Orange, CA 92865